 The overall goal for counting macros

-While I think tracking macros is a great tool to learn how to eat for your goals and your body, seeing how all foods can fit, and learning about portion sizes, it is not the end all be all.
+Learning how to count macros and tracking is a great tool to understand how to eat for your goals and your body, see how all foods can fit, and learn about portion sizes.
+It is not the end all be all though.
 There are many different approaches and this is just one of them.

-The goal is to not do it forever either.
-Once you have a good understanding of how to fuel yourself, you can move away from weighing and measuring your food and just eating more intuitively based on what you have learned from tracking.
+The goal is not to do it forever either.
+Once you have a good understanding of how to fuel yourself, you can move away from weighing and measuring your food and eat more intuitively based on what you have learned from tracking.